NilayYUCEL/Journey-Planner-for-Izmir-Public-Transportation/README.md

 # Representation of the Transportation Graph
 In this assignment, you are expected to represent each stop (bus, train, metro, ferry) as a node and to represent each line connecting two consecutive stops in a certain direction as a directed edge to form a transportation graph.
-This graph is a directed graph as illustrated in Figure 1.

 # Path Finding
 ##  Direct Routes